 The Quiet Moment Most Studio Owners Ignore

-There’s a moment in business that rarely gets named because it doesn’t feel dramatic.
+There’s a moment in business that rarely gets named, mostly because it doesn’t feel dramatic.

 The warning signs are subtle long before they’re loud.